 When it comes to enforcing copyrights and defending against copyright infringement, we have the experience and stand ready to help.
 As a copyright owner, you are entitled by law to recover statutory damages and attorney’s fees in the case of infringement litigation, if the court rules in your favor, and you are not required to prove any specific monetary loss.

 Our credentialed, qualified, and highly experienced team of Florida copyright attorneys stands ready to assist you with any and all copyright-related issues.
 We have copyright lawyers on our team who are certified by the Florida Bar Association as experts in intellectual property matters, highlighting our commitment to providing our clients with the highest quality representation.
+We have offices located in Miami, Orlando, Jacksonville and Winter Springs.

 Get in touch or schedule a consultation today to find out more how we can help protect your copyright and IP rights.